circlefin/verite/packages/docs/verite/overview/governance-overview.md

 ## Current State: Boot-strapping an Ecosystem

-Verite is currently orchestrated by Centre in close collaboration with its initial implementers, and grounded in feedback from early evaluators who commit seriously to considering our work to date.
-This is “strategically centralized,” in the sense that Centre is currently the hub at the center of major technical and business planning with implementers, but the multi-lateral collaboration has already started in Working Groups, bound by multi-lateral IP/NDA agreements.
-One such working group is actually focused on roadmapping and elaborating everything that follows; to get involved, reach out to Centre.
+Verite is currently orchestrated by Circle in close collaboration with its initial implementers, and grounded in feedback from early evaluators who commit seriously to considering our work to date.
+This is “strategically centralized,” in the sense that Circle is currently the hub at the center of major technical and business planning with implementers, but the multi-lateral collaboration has already started in Working Groups, bound by multi-lateral IP/NDA agreements.
+One such working group is actually focused on roadmapping and elaborating everything that follows; to get involved, reach out to Circle.

 ## Target-State: Three Interlocking Governance Mechanisms